Best Guitar Audio Interfaces 2024: Great Guitar Recording Options For A Range Of Budgets

 You can trust Guitar Player.
 Our expert reviewers spend hours testing and comparing guitar products so you can choose the best for you.
 Find out more about how we test.

-It’s easy to get lured in with all the additional bells and whistles when it comes to buying the best guitar audio interface for you, but ultimately your biggest consideration should be your input and output requirements, or, the number of inputs and outputs you need to achieve what you’re trying to achieve.
+It’s easy to get lured in with all the additional bells and whistles when it comes to buying the best guitar audio interface for you, but ultimately your biggest consideration should be your input and output requirements, in other words the number of inputs and outputs you need to achieve what you’re trying to achieve.
 For example, if you’re a solo guitarist happy to work primarily on your own using overdubs, you probably don’t need to spring for an interface with many inputs, as most of the time they’ll go unused.

-And on the subject of ins and outs, you should consider whether you’ll primarily be recording direct in with a ¼” guitar cable, micing up a guitar amp, or a combination of the two.
+And on the subject of ins and outs, you should consider whether you’ll primarily be recording direct in with a ¼” guitar cable, miking up a guitar amp, or a combination of the two.
 If you will be recording with a mic, pay attention to the quality of the preamps in your interface of choice.
 This could be the difference between average and great recordings.

 If you have the money to spend on a more mid-level or higher-end interface, it’s better to go for a better-quality model with only one or two inputs.
 Price is often dictated, in part, by the number of ins and outs, so buying an interface with more than you need will eat into your budget needlessly.

 Next up in your buying considerations should be sound quality, or more specifically, the quality of the components (preamps and converters, for example) housed within.
 In general, it’s best to look for an interface with a high sampling rate and bit depth, as this will directly translate to the improved quality of your recordings.
-You should also ensure that your audio interface of choice has low latency.
-This is, in general, a standard across the recording world, but it’s still important to do your research and confirm, as trying to record accurate tracks with high latency is a terribly frustrating endeavor.

-And finally, paying attention to the brand of audio interface will pay dividends.
+Paying attention to the brand of audio interface will pay dividends.
 Generally speaking, the big players here – Focusrite, Universal Audio, SSL – have the reputations they have for a reason, so shopping where others have before is often a pretty safe bet.

 Sam Roche